Helpful prior learning:

 collateral rules: collateral are the assets that borrowers must offer to get credit.
 By accepting green assets and rejecting polluting ones as collateral, central banks can incentivise climate-positive lending.
 The European Central Bank will use this approach from starting in 2026.

+Whereas credit guidance is standard practice for public investment banks, there are debates about its use by central banks.
 Critics argue central banks should stay neutral.
-By choosing not to act, central banks allow money to keep flowing into polluting and speculative sectors when they have the power to stop it.
+But if central banks choose not to act, they allow money to keep flowing into businesses that pollute or are involved in speculative investment.
+Central banks have the power to stop this.
 Green credit guidance recognises that financial power already shapes the economy and uses that power to meet urgent climate and social needs.

 Figure 4.
 The European Central Bank (ECB) will change collateral rules from 2026 to make it less attractive for banks to invest in fossil fuel assets.